Full Spectrum Jazz Big Band

 After moving to Northern California in 1979, Dan played lead trumpet with the Stanford University Studio Jazz Band for two years.
 For 17 years, he performed with both the Lyratones dance band and Tuesday Night Live concert jazz band.

 Dan is first trumpet and a founding member of the Menlo Brass Quintet, which has given several hundred concert programs since it was formed 1982, in area churches, schools, universities, Flint Center (Cupertino), Center for Performing Arts (Mountain View), on KQED-FM, at Candlestick Park for the San Francisco Giants, and several Arts & Wine Festivals.
-The Menlo Brass Quintet has recorded a new CD that is available on their website (www.menlobrass.com).
+The Menlo Brass Quintet has recorded a CD that is available on their website (www.menlobrass.com).
 Dan is an active local freelance player and can be heard on the 1994 "Soli Deo Gloria" CD by One Accord and "Conga-Line In Hell", recorded in 2002 by the Redwood Symphony.

 Dan spent 14 years at Ampex Corp. in various engineering and engineering management positions, where he developed ten different digital data and video magnetic recording systems.
 He was awarded both the Alexander M. Poniatoff Silver Award and the Allied Signal Corporate Technical Achievement Award for outstanding contribution in the development of the Super High Bit Rate Recorder.